 Welcome to Frederick's page.
 This site is always under never-ending construction.
 Beware of land mines and RPGs...

-As a member of the UC Berkeley's Networks of Workstations (NOW) project, Dr Wong designed and developed the communication system and components for the parallel computational cluster.
+Academically, as a member of the UC Berkeley's Networks of Workstations (NOW) project, Frederick designed and developed the communication system and components for the parallel computational cluster.
 The system comprised of low-cost commercially available workstations known as the NOW cluster.
 The parallel communication system he built based on the Message Passing Interface Standard facilitated the NOW cluster to be recognized as one of the most powerful supercomputers in the world in April 1997 - the world-first low-cost workstation cluster to be listed in the TOP 500 SuperComputers.
 Many core technologies developed during the NOW project were eventually commercialized and became the foundations of network-oriented systems used by companies and government organizations.

 GPG Public Key